Coffeelot/cw-crafting/readme.md

         },
         label = 'Lockpicks' -- label that shows in crafting menu, will default to item in toItems (if 1) or the recipe name (in this case 'lockpick') otherwise (optional, higly suggested) craftingSkill= 10, -- crafting skill required to craft this.
-Defaults to 0 if unset (optional) craftingTime= 3000, -- crafting time (optional)
+Defaults to 0 if unset (optional) skillName='lockpick_crafting' -- Will override the default skill type with this one instead.
+Needs cw-rep to work (optional) craftingTime= 3000, -- crafting time (optional)
         blueprint = 'Lockpick', -- blueprint name.
 Case sensitive to the blueprint name! (optional) maxCraft = 20, -- the max amount you can craft in one batch (optional)